Managing your internet presence will increase career opportunities. Your internet presence is an indispensable part of your 21st-century job search.

 If you have a website, blog, Facebook profile, or other web presence, there are two things to examine:

 2. When they do, what will they find?

-Do you worry about what people might find, or not find, if they do a Google search on you?
+Do you worry about what people might find or not find if they search Google?
 Here are some steps to ensure you sleep better at night and increase career opportunities.

 When you can refer everyone from your parents and spouse to potential employers or employees to your website or blog, you can safely bet your web presence is heading in the right direction.
 You can sleep easier knowing your future employer won’t find that questionable whatever-it-is you hope they won’t see.